 A very successful exhibition by the Argentinian artist Leandro Erlich took place in London in 2013.
 As part of the event, the artist presented to the public one of his most famous art installations, “Dalston House.”
 When looking at the picture, it seems that people are scaling the walls of a London townhouse.
 In fact, they are just lying on the ground, and a huge mirror reflects their image creating the illusion that they are walking up the walls, jumping from balconies, and even hanging from the eaves.
 Such an unusual art installation can disorient the viewer and disrupt his or her sense of balance and space, but, at the same time, it definitely inspires to make new achievements!

 Stunning portraits by Bernard Pras

-Contemporary French artist Bernard Pras recreates the “portraits” of famous personalities from scrap materials.
+The contemporary French artist Bernard Pras recreates the “portraits” of famous personalities from scrap materials.
 The image can only be seen from a right angle or through a particular device.
-Otherwise, the illusion “crumbles” and the whole composition turns into a set of unnecessary things.
+Otherwise, the illusion “crumbles,” and the whole composition turns into a set of unnecessary things.
 To create the anamorphic effect, Bernard Pras places seemingly random objects selected by size and color so that they would resemble an image or a famous personality from a single perspective.
 The whole process is carefully planned and thought out, and the results are simply jaw-dropping!
 Inspiring, isn’t it?